MJay2022/alx-system_engineering-devops/0x00-shell_basics/README.md

 7. file 7-movethatfile is a script that Move the file betty from /tmp/ to /tmp/my_first_directory.
 8. file 8-firstdelete is a script that deletes the file betty
 9. file 9-firstdirdeletion deletes the directory my_first_directory that is in the /tmp directory.
+10. file 10-back is a script that write a script that changes the working directory to the previous one.